Tips to improve leadership skills

 - And on the question of mistakes, a mistake is an opportunity to be better, and to show remorse and a lesson learned.
 This is how civilisation progresses.

 - A leader should be brave enough to talk when lesser people want to fight.
 Anyone can resort to threats and aggression.
 Being aggressive is not leading.
 It might have been a couple of thousand years ago, but it's not now.
-The nature of humankind and civilisation is to become more civilised.
-Leaders should enable not obstruct this process.
+The nature of humankind and civilisation has become more 'civilised'.
+Leaders should enable and not obstruct this process.

 However - always remember the philosophical platform - this ethical platform is not a technique or a process - it's the foundation on which all the techniques and methodologies are based.

 Plan carefully, with your people where appropriate, how you will achieve your aims.
 You may have to redefine or develop your own new aims and priorities.
-Leadership can be daunting for many people simply because no-one else is issuing the aims - leadership often means you have to create your own from a blank sheet of paper.
-Set and agree clear standards.
-Keep the right balance between 'doing' yourself and managing others 'to do'.
+Leadership can be daunting for many people simply because no-one else is issuing the aims.
+Leadership often means you have to create your own form of a blank sheet of paper, set and agree clear standards, and keep the right balance between 'doing' yourself and managing others 'to do'.